Liberty-Produce/mqtt_distance_monitor/README.md

    ![nodered import](https://nodered.org/docs/user-guide/editor/images/editor-import.png)

 1. Navigate to `~/distance_monitor-main/node_red/mqtt_dashboard.json`, select `Open`, then `Import`.
-A new editor tab named `rpi gpio mqtt` should appear at the top.
+A new editor tab named `mqtt distance dashboard` should appear at the top.
 1. Double-click each mqtt input node and enter the correct address for the mqtt broker.
 If you're running everything on the same machine this will be `localhost:1833`, otherwise it will be `<ip-address>:1833`.
 If successful you'll see a green square and a `connected` message beneath each mqtt input node.